 An LMD-file is split into several Phase.
 A phase contains information for one manufacturing step of one or more CircuitCAM-layers.
 By default the following phases are supported:

-- DrillingPlated: Drilling information for plated through holes. - DrillingUnPlated: Drilling information for unplated holes. - MillingCompSide: Milling information for the component side. - MillingSoldSide: Milling information for the solder side. - RuboutCompSide: Further milling information for the component side. - RuboutSoldSide: Further milling information for the solder side. - Cutting: Milling or cutting the board frame.
+- DrillingPlated: Drilling information for plated through holes. - DrillingUnPlated: Drilling information for unplated holes. - MillingCompSide: Milling information for the component side. - MillingSoldSide: Milling information for the solder side.

-1Laser, Milling, Drilling
+Laser, Milling, Drilling